LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

   * RAJA reduction types
   * RAJA reduction policies

-In the :ref:` ` example, we showed how to use the RAJA sum reduction type.
+In the :ref:`dotproduct-label` example, we showed how to use the RAJA sum reduction type.
 The example introduces all of the RAJA supported reduction types: min, max, sum, min-loc, max-loc, and shows how they are used.
 All RAJA reduction types are defined and used similarly.